manimino/ducks/hashbox/mutable/how_it_works.md

 ## How It Works, Mutable Edition

+In HashBox, each attribute is a dict of sets: {attribute value: set(object IDs)}.
+On find(), object IDs are retrieved for each attribute value.
+Then, set operations are applied to get the final object ID set.
+Last, the object IDs are mapped to objects, which are then returned.

-MutableAttrIndex contains a dict of set of object IDs.
+Each MutableAttrIndex contains a dict of set of object IDs.

 Well, ok, it's a little more complicated than that.
 We don't always use sets, because sets are REALLY inefficient for small collections.